nirmathur/dr-ophthalmology-tool/README.md

 All important paths are defined in `src/config.py`.
 Adjust them only if you store the dataset in a different location.
 Training outputs will be written to `model_output/`, which is created automatically.

+### Google Colab
+For step-by-step instructions on running the project in Colab and saving results back to Drive, see [docs/colab_setup.md](docs/colab_setup.md).

 ## Run

 ```bash